Solutions for a swifter organizational change process

 The concept of change is always accompanied by counter resistance system in organizations.
 In order to monitor counter resistance and help foresee potential future negative effects of change on personnel and the process of change itself, principals of “Change Management” concept are to be well-thought-out.

-This article is suggesting a brief and easy to read set of principles for change management in police organisations.
+This article is suggesting a brief and easy-to-read set of principles for change management in police organizations.
 These principles are derived from both the author's research and over-all, contemporary management theory and practice.